reactjs/react.dev/content/blog/2018-03-27-update-on-async-rendering.md

 * `componentWillReceiveProps`
 * `componentWillUpdate`

 These lifecycle methods have often been misunderstood and subtly misused; furthermore, we anticipate that their potential misuse may be more problematic with async rendering.
 Because of this, we will be adding an "UNSAFE_" prefix to these lifecycles in an upcoming release.
+(Here, "unsafe" refers not to security but instead conveys that code using these lifecycles will be more likely to have bugs in future versions of React, especially once async rendering is enabled.)

 ## Gradual Migration Path

 [React follows semantic versioning](/blog/2016/02/19/new-versioning-scheme.html), so this change will be gradual.
 Our current plan is:

 * **16.3**: Introduce aliases for the unsafe lifecycles, `UNSAFE_componentWillMount`, `UNSAFE_componentWillReceiveProps`, and `UNSAFE_componentWillUpdate`.
 (Both the old lifecycle names and the new aliases will work in this release.)
-* **16.x**: Enable deprecation warning for `componentWillMount`, `componentWillReceiveProps`, and `componentWillUpdate`.
+* **A future 16.x release**: Enable deprecation warning for `componentWillMount`, `componentWillReceiveProps`, and `componentWillUpdate`.
 (Both the old lifecycle names and the new aliases will work in this release, but the old names will log a DEV-mode warning.)
 * **17.0**: Remove `componentWillMount`, `componentWillReceiveProps`, and `componentWillUpdate` .
 (Only the new "UNSAFE_" lifecycle names will work from this point forward.)

 **Note that if you're a React application developer, you don't have to do anything about the legacy methods yet.
 The primary purpose of the upcoming version 16.3 release is to enable open source project maintainers to update their libraries in advance of any deprecation warnings.
 Those warnings will not be enabled until a future 16.x release.**